stephen-lakes/stephen-lakes/README.md

 - 👋 Hi, I’m @stephen-lakes
 - 👀 I’m interested in building cool softwares and apps
-- 🌱 I’m currently learning Django, Django Rest framework and React
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on any web development project
-- 📫 How to reach me: you reach me through my email @ste.oluyomi@gmail.com
+- 📫 How to reach me: you can reach me through my email @ste.oluyomi@gmail.com

 <!---
 stephen-lakes/stephen-lakes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.